Why use OKRs in Product?

 45% of new users are still active after 8 weeks

-Get 100 new leads every week
+We've increased demand to get 100 new leads every week

 OKRs to build a successful MVP